eresearchqut/ontvisc/README.md

 NB: Since the nr database aggregates multiple genes of identical sequences, only the first accession number for each sequence in the nr source file is kept in Kaiju's database and therefore also in the output file.

-The number of taxon identifiers (column 5) and accession numbers (column 5) is limited to 20 entries each in order to reduce large outputs produced by highly abundant protein sequences in nr, e.g. from HIV.
+The number of taxon identifiers (column 5) and accession numbers (column 6) is limited to 20 entries each in order to reduce large outputs produced by highly abundant protein sequences in nr, e.g. from HIV.

 A krona output (**SampleName_kaiju.krona**) is also generated.

-The program kaiju2table converts Kaiju's output file(s) into a summary table at the species level.
-It consists of 4 columns:
+The program kaiju2table converts Kaiju's output file(s) into a summary table at the species level (**SampleName_kaiju_summary.tsv**).
+It consists of 5 columns:
 - Sample file name
 - percent reads matching this taxon id
+- number of reads matching this taxon id
 - taxon_id
 - taxon_name

-The **SampleName_kaiju_summary_viral.tsv** only retains viral detections (which are retrieved using a search for the following terms: virus, viroid, viricota, viridae, viriform, virales, virinae, viricetes, virae and viral)
+The **SampleName_kaiju_summary_viral.tsv** only retains viral detections (which are retrieved using a search for the following terms: virus, viroid, viricota, viridae, viriform, virales, virinae, viricetes, virae and viral).
-Finally in the filtered output **SampleName_kaiju_summary_viral.tsv**, only detections whose predicted abundance represent a fraction of at least **0.05** of the total reads will be retained.
+Finally, in the filtered output **SampleName_kaiju_summary_viral.tsv**, only detections whose predicted abundance represent a fraction of at least **0.05** of the total reads will be retained.

 #### Nucleotide homology search
 If a direct blast homology search of the reads was performed against a database, the results will be saved under the **SampleName/read_classification/homology_search** folder.